Sports Broadcasting Act of 1961: Provisions

 The Sports Broadcasting Act permits certain joint broadcasting agreements among the major professional sports.
 It recognizes the fact that the various franchises in a sports league, while competitors in the sporting sense, are not as much business competitors as they are interdependent partners, whose success as enterprises is intertwined, as a certain level of competitive balance between them must exist for any of them to remain viable enterprises.
 Therefore, it permits the sale of a television "package" to a network or networks in which the league members share equally, a procedure which is common today.
 Of the four major North American professional team sports, the Act is most pertinent to the NFL, as all of its regular-season and playoff games are broadcast via the rights assigned to the networks via national broadcast rights packages, as opposed to local team broadcast rights as found in the other leagues.

 The law has been interpreted to include the aforementioned blackout rules which protect a home team from competing games broadcast into its home territory on a day when it is playing at home, and from being required to broadcast games within its home market area that have not sold out, though none of the leagues implement such rules any longer.

-The act withdrew antitrust immunity for any professional football telecast if a high school or college football game is being played within 75 mi of the broadcasting station on Friday nights (after 6:00 p.m.) and Saturdays from the second Friday in September until the second Saturday in December.
+The act withdrew antitrust immunity for any professional football telecast held on the same day that a high school or college football game is played within 75 mi of the broadcasting station on Friday nights (after 6:00 p.m.) and Saturdays from the second Friday in September until the second Saturday in December.
 Because many college and high school games across the country are played within that proximity of a broadcasting station during those days and times, the NFL avoids scheduling any games during those days and times altogether.